c0d-0x/Neovim-Dot-files/README.md

 ## Configuration files

-- nvim config with vim-plug (This was my old Configuration):
+- nvim & vim single config with vim-plug:
+- Browse through the config to check keybinds.
   - This nvim/vim config  relies om  vim-plug as its plugin manager.
   - To use this config, install [vim-plug](https://github.com/junegunn/vim-plug).
   - Then copy my init.vim file to ```~/.config/nvim```.